A pile of plastic packaging waste in a landfill

 The Impact of E-Commerce on Packaging Waste

 The rise of e-commerce has dramatically changed the way we shop.
 With the increase of online shopping comes the demand for packaging materials to protect goods.
-According to a recent OECD report, packaging accounts for a 40% of global plastic waste, while clothing and textiles contribute 11%, and consumer goods 12%.
+According to a recent OECD report, nearly two-thirds of plastic waste have lifetimes of under five years, with packaging accounting for 40%.
+Consumer goods take up 12%, with clothing and textiles at 11%

 Not only is the packaging itself harmful, it also leads to an increase in waste that is either difficult or impossible to recycle.
 Alarmingly, only 9% of plastic waste is recycled, while the rest accumulates in landfills, uncontrolled dumpsites, or is incinerated.
 This emphasizes the urgent need for systemic change in how we handle packaging and waste in the apparel industry.